Umberto Cassuto: Text of the Hebrew Bible

 Cassuto felt the need to produce the most accurate possible text of the Tanakh (Hebrew Bible).
 He realised that the texts generally published at the time had mostly been edited by non-Jews, and Jews who had converted to Christianity.
 While Cassuto saw no reason to believe that major alterations had been made, he felt it was important to compare these printed editions with older manuscripts as a check.

 Thus Cassuto sought to use the oldest and most reliable manuscripts of the Tanakh, dating back many centuries before the invention of printing.
 In particular, in 1944 he managed to visit the Great Synagogue of Aleppo, Syria and study the Aleppo Codex.
 He was one of the very few scholars to study this key manuscript before most of the Torah section and some of the Prophets and Writings sections disappeared in the 1947 anti-Jewish riots in Aleppo.

 From his research, he concluded that the printed Bibles generally had an accurate text.
 However, he corrected the spelling of many words, and made a great many corrections to the vowel points and musical notes.
 He also revised the layout of the text, its division into paragraphs, the use of poetical lines when he deemed it appropriate (for example, in Psalms, Proverbs and Job) and similar matters.
 Where he differed from other Bibles in any of these respects, it is likely that Cassuto has better authority.
 Cassuto's critical edition of the Hebrew Bible was published posthumously in 1953.

 Bible commentaries

 Cassuto's most enduring legacy may be his commentaries on the Hebrew Bible.
-According to the Jewish Virtual Library, his 1944 Shirat ha-Alilah be-Yisrael ("Fear of the Plot in Israel", later published in English in Biblical and Oriental Studies II) was Cassuto's 'primary contribution'.
+According to the Jewish Virtual Library, his 1944 Shirat ha-Alilah be-Yisrael ("Song of the Plot in Israel", later published in English in Biblical and Oriental Studies II) was Cassuto's 'primary contribution'.
 He wrote a Hebrew commentary on the Bible that became very popular in Israel.
 He wrote a more detailed commentary on Exodus and at the time of his death had completed chapters 1–11 of a more detailed commentary on Genesis.
 Both of these latter commentaries were made available in English, and include his views on the documentary hypothesis.